-After that, I decided to steer my career into a tech writing market that was more in demand: developer documentation, particularly API documentation.
-I also moved into Silicon Valley to be at the center of tech.
+I worked as a traditional technical writer for some years, mostly documenting applications with user interfaces.
+One day, my organization decided to lay off the tech writing team.
+After that, and based on my proclivity for tinkering with tools, I decided to steer my career into a tech writing market that was more in demand: developer documentation, particularly API documentation.
+I also moved to Silicon Valley to be at the center of tech.

-I started documenting my first API at a gamification startup, and then transitioned to another semi-startup to continue with more API documentation.
+I started documenting my first API at a gamification startup and then transitioned to another semi-startup to continue with more API documentation.
 I was no longer working with applications that had user interfaces, and the audiences for my docs were primarily developers.
 Developer doc was a new landscape to navigate, with different tools, expectations, goals, and deliverables.

 About Tom Johnson